jmeter-maven-plugin/jmeter-maven-plugin/README.md

 The Maven JMeter Plugin allows you to automate JMeter tests in Maven.

-This fork use the JMeter module tree and the poms attached to the JMeter issue [#49753](https://issues.apache.org/bugzilla/show_bug.cgi?id=49753)
+This fork uses the official Apache JMeter maven artifacts

 *For the latest documentation do a "mvn site:run" in the terminal*